-Crocodile farming in Kenya hasn’t fully gained acceptance in Kenya but it is one of the most ingenious ways of raking in money.
-This is a crude business where you literally engage with death each day because crocodiles are normally wild and are never friendly even if you have reared them for how long, they can eat you whatsoever.
+Crocodile farming in Kenya hasn’t fully gained acceptance but it is one of the most ingenious ways of raking in money.
+This is a crude business where you literally engage with death each day because crocodiles are normally wild.
 That’s why this trade is usually not for the faint-hearted.

 Once ventured, crocodile farming has a very good financial potential but all that’s needed is confidence and great patience because this is not any business you can start this year and expect returns by December…its initial investment time goes from 5-8 years.
 When the crocodiles are finally due for the market, then you can reap absolute fruits of patience and perseverance.

 Other things like their teeth, skull and skeleton can be sold to curio makers for some extra income.
 You can also turn your crocodile farm into a sanctuary and then levy gate fee or viewing fee.
 Generally, crocodile farming ranks top among the best business ventures which have the highest possible returns and since many Kenyans are embracing crocodile farming, our export value has increased impressively.
 South Africa has the highest export value of $79m, then Zambia $71m, Kenya $67m and finally Zimbabwe $36m.